open-telemetry/opamp-spec/specification.md

 MUST be empty if the Agent does not have this package.
-This may be the case for example if the package was offered by the Server but failed to install and the agent did not have this package previously.
+This may be the case for example if the package was offered by the Server but failed to install and the Agent did not have this package previously.

 #### server_offered_version

-The version of the package that the server offered to the agent.
+The version of the package that the Server offered to the Agent.

-MUST be set if the installation of the package is initiated by an earlier offer from the server to install this package.
+MUST be set if the installation of the package is initiated by an earlier offer from the Server to install this package.

-MUST be empty if the Agent has this package but it was installed locally and was not offered by the server.
+MUST be empty if the Agent has this package but it was installed locally and was not offered by the Server.

 Note that it is possible for both agent_has_version and server_offered_version fields to be set and to have different values.
-This is for example possible if the agent already has a version of the package successfully installed, the server offers a different version, but the agent fails to install that version.
+This is for example possible if the Agent already has a version of the package successfully installed, the Server offers a different version, but the Agent fails to install that version.

 #### server_offered_hash

-The hash of the package that the server offered to the agent.
+The hash of the package that the Server offered to the Agent.

-MUST be set if the installation of the package is initiated by an earlier offer from the server to install this package.
+MUST be set if the installation of the package is initiated by an earlier offer from the Server to install this package.

-MUST be empty if the Agent has this package but it was installed locally and was not offered by the server.
+MUST be empty if the Agent has this package but it was installed locally and was not offered by the Server.

 Note that it is possible for both agent_has_hash and server_offered_hash fields to be set and to have different values.
-This is for example possible if the agent already has a version of the package successfully installed, the server offers a different version, but the agent fails to install that version.
+This is for example possible if the Agent already has a version of the package successfully installed, the Server offers a different version, but the Agent fails to install that version.

 #### status